 Waste is Worrying So We Aim For Zero.

 Waste waxed fabric is used as firelighters.
 You might find you can pick some up from our stand at one of the many events we attend.
 We may even pop some into your delivery occasionally.
 They're amazing at getting your BBQ or campfire going without any chemicals.
 Check out our video which shows Team BeeBee on the land having a toasty campfire.

 We've also donated some of our wraps that had minor imperfections to the Ufulu Malawi project to help end period poverty.
-Our wraps kept the soap cleaned need to wash the Ruby Cups making the whole solution zero waste!
+Our wraps housed the soaps needed to wash the Ruby Cups, making the whole solution zero waste!